You don’t have to navigate the VA alone. This guide explains the three types of accredited representatives, how to find one, and when to use each.

 For informational purposes only — not legal or VA advice.
 Page 214 is an independent resource and not affiliated with the Department of Veterans Affairs.

 A VA-accredited representative can help you file claims, gather evidence, and appeal decisions.
 VSO representatives are always free.
 Attorneys and claims agents may charge fees, but only after the VA issues an initial decision on your claim.
 You are never required to have a representative, but statistically, veterans who use one tend to receive faster decisions and higher ratings.
+The three accredited types are VSO representatives (free, best for most claims), VA-accredited claims agents (paid, percentage-based, can charge only after a decision), and VA-accredited attorneys (paid, required for federal court appeals).

 Where Page 214 fits